 Oh how I swoon over a beautiful farmhouse table.
 Before we built our farmhouse table, I imagined big family dinners with conversations full of laughter around the table.
-In reality at the table, we get a lot of jokes about burps and farts from my almost 7 year old son.
-Laughter, yes, I imagined it a bit different.
+In reality at the table, we get a lot of jokes about burps and farts from my almost 8 year old son.
+Laughter, yes we have laughter, but I imagined it a bit different.

 (2) 2×4 @ 8 feet long

 2 1/2″ pocket hole screws

 4 table legs (we used the legs from our old table)

 Rustoleum Wood Stain in Kona (I really love this dark, rich color)